OwnersUp/ownersup.com/_posts/2018-09-30-6-reasons-small-business-owners-need-to-track-their-time.md

 Peter Drucker said, "If you can't measure it, you can't improve it."
 Measuring your time through time-tracking is the best way you can improve how you utilize it.
 Many entrepreneurs measure sales and expenditures, but some neglect to measure time management.
 How you and your team use every second is crucial for the life and growth of your business.

 Time tracking is important, but it shouldn’t be difficult.
 There are several tools, apps, and software for every size and type of business whether you need it for your personal time tracking or for your team.
-If you are confused on what tool you should use shoot us an email for recommendations.&nbsp;
+If you are confused on what tool you should use shoot us an email for recommendations.